RB-93/BMI_Calculator/README.md

 # BMI_Calculator
 This is a project on **#30DaysOfKotlin** program by **Google**.
 This Kotlin program calculates BMI and displays health status based on the weight and the height.

 The motivation and inspiration behind this project is the Google's **#30DaysOfKotlin** program.
-As Kotlin is a *highly expressive language* and the same has attracted my mind towards it!
+As Kotlin is a *highly expressive language* and the same has attracted me towards it!

 ### Screenshots
 ![alt text](https://github.com/RB-93/BMI_Calculator/blob/master/src/out/BMI_out.png?raw=true)